Company logo | Codica

 Understanding Node.js

-First, Node.js is an out-of-browser JavaScript runtime that allows you to write server-side code for web pages, applications, and command-line programs.
+First, Node.js is an out-of-browser JavaScript runtime environment that allows you to write server-side code for web pages, applications, and command-line programs.

 Node.js open-source environment